Watch the video.

 The ONLY evidence that you have voted or registered in two states is that you share a first name and last name with another voter.
 A typical example: Maria ISABEL Hernandez of Virginia is supposedly the same voter as Maria CRISTINA Hernandez of Louisiana.

-As many as one million may have lost their right to vote in the election.
+As many as one million may lose their right to vote in the election.

 Experts have stated the Crosscheck system, directed for 30 states by the highly partisan Secretary of State of Kansas, is “dangerously biased against minorities.”
 As the great civil rights leader Rev. Joseph Lowery said of Crosscheck, “This is Jim Crow all over again.”